DanC2001/MTRX2700_MajorProject/README.md

 Presentation: 3rd June 2021

-Presentation slides for further information on this project: https://docs.google.com/presentation/d/1Vonpd3pOWvPvMa8eycqZICycjNNrLNRT4l6XoxO-a8A/edit?usp=sharing
+Link to presentation slides for editing: https://docs.google.com/presentation/d/1Vonpd3pOWvPvMa8eycqZICycjNNrLNRT4l6XoxO-a8A/edit?usp=sharing

 Andy Scott, 500443844

-      Primary responsibilities: LIDAR, Servos
+      Primary responsibilities: LIDAR
-      Other responsibilities: LEDs, Speaker
+      Other responsibilities: PWM, Timer

 Daniel Cook, 490394414

       Primary responsibilities: Timer & interrupts
-      Other responsibilities: Serial
+      Other responsibilities:

 Isabella Shaw, 500554852

-      Primary responsibilities: PWM signal, Presentation
+      Primary responsibilities: PWM & Servos, Presentation
-      Other responsibilities: Servos, documentation
+      Other responsibilities: Documentation

+# Project Summary
+This project provides an assistive technology for people operating from a wheelchair.
+The project incorporates a panning lidar system by using two perpendicular servos which scan the area in front of the wheelchair.
+A speaker and 7-seg are used as interfaces to alert the user when there is an object close by and provide a reccomendation on the direction of travel.
+An optional serial interface has also been included which prints a table of the lidar values to serial for testing means and verifying that the lidar is working as required.

 # User instructions
-* Can optionally alter the server range and resolution by altering values defined in "servo.h", found in Demo folder
+* Set input values by changing lines xxx in main.c
 * Run the program to ensure input values are within range for each module
 * When stopping and restarting the program, press the reset button on the HCS12 board to ensure full functionality
-* main.c consists only of functions to initialise and set up each module and to begin scanning
+*

 # Modules
 ## PWM & Servomotors
-      Location: Demo > servos.h

       High Level Code Information:
-            * The functions for the PWM and servos module can be found in Servo.c and main.c
+            * The functions for the PWM and servos module can be found in main.c and servo.c
             * This module takes a duty cycle and period input value and generates a square wave PWM signal based on these values
             * Alignment is set at left-aligned, but can be changed to centre- or right-alignment if necessary
             * The module will calculate the values needed to generate the correct signal, which will be used to move the servos
             * Channels 4 and 5 and channels 6 and 7 of the microcontroller are concatenated to control the tilt and pan servos, respectively
-            * Minimum and maximum pan and tilt values are set to suit our intended function for the servo module, but can be adjusted for other uses (lines 6 and 9, Servo.c)
+            * Minimum and maximum pan and tilt values are set to suit our intended function for the servo module, but can be adjusted for other uses
             * The servos take the PWM signal as an input in conjunction with the pan and tilt values to set the position of the servo
-            * The PWM signal, pan and tilt values are then adjusted to cause the servos to continously move
+            * The PWM signal, pan and tilt values are then adjusted to cause the servos to continously move Limitations
-            * INPUTS:
-                  * Period value (line 12, Servo.c)
-                  * Duty cycle values (lines 28-36, Servo.c)
-                  * Prescaler and set up for clock A and B (lines 62 - 83, Servo.c)
-                  * Pan and tilt range (line 29 (pan) and line 28 (tilt), Servo.c)
-            * OUTPUTS:
-                  * Square wave PWM signal (line 80, Servo.c)
-                  * Servomotor movement (hardware) Limitations
             * Signal can only be generated within E-Clock limitations, as period and duty cycle are based on E-clock frequency (24MHz)
-            * Full range of motion of the servos is limited from 0 to 180 degrees on both pan and tilt
+            * Full range of motion of the servos is limited to ...
-	    * There is some time required more the servos to mechanically move into the new position Testing
+            * ...
+      Testing
             * Attach an oscilloscope to the relevant pins on the microcontroller to see the PWM signal and check it has the correct duty cycle and period
             * Set up an LED to flash with the PWM signal (LED is on when PWM is HIGH)